– Marcia Hughes and James Terrell

 Action: Today is the only version of this day you’ll ever have.
-Enjoy!
+Take advantage of it!

-Action: Make a list of your top values – somewhere between three and five items at the most.
+Action: Make a list of your top values – somewhere between five and ten items at the most.
 Then practice connecting your values with your choices.

 Action: Intentionally make a soup, draw a picture, write a letter.
 Whatever feels simply good to you and then stop and acknowledge the act of creating and give yourself time to enjoy.